ModelEarth/localsite/start/steps/README.md

 -->

 To run the above automatically when your Mac restarts, save a file called start_localsite.sh with the following:

+This is not working.
+It's opeing XCode.
+Please share a fix by submitting a Pull Request (PR)

 	#!/bin/bash
 	source ~/.bash_profile